chunswu/Oil-Production-of-Fluid-Systems/README.md

 | Gel Wins           | 4977533.5 | Hybrid Wins           | 2833288  | Hybrid Wins    | 2445815.5 |
 | p-value            | 3.54E-70  | p-value               | 6.15E-12 | p-value        | 1.60E-77  |

-So this processed was used to make sure that each formation would produce the same results.

 ### Niobrara

 | Slickwater and Gel |          | Slickwater and Hybrid |          | Gel and Hybrid |          |
 |--------------------|----------|-----------------------|----------|----------------|----------|
 | Slickwater Wins    | 5034804  | Slickwater Wins       | 1335229  | Gel Wins       | 768681   |